devops-on-github/short-workshop/2-Planning-and-Tracking/2.1-GitHub-Issues/exercise-1.md

 2. Click `New issue`
 3. Type an appropriate title and add some text to the description.
 4. Add an image into the description.
 You can paste from the clipboard, drag an image file into the browser, or click the bar at the bottom of the text area.
-5. Add a task list using the checkbox icon at the top of the text area .
-Add two tasks - one to change the background color in the stylesheet, and another to change the border color on the images.
+5. Add a task list using the checkbox icon at the top of the text area. **Add two tasks - one to change the background color in the stylesheet, and another to change the border color on the images.**
 6. Assign yourself in the `Assignees` section on the right
 7. Add an appropriate label in the `Labels` section using the cog icon.
 8. Add this issue to a new Milestone using the cog in the `Milestones` area and typing a new name to create.